ashpursglove/THF_Planner/README.md

 ### And all of this happens with one button press, powered by Python, caffeine, and sheer spite.

+# How It Works (in Human Terms)

+- You point the app at your Excel file.

+- It rummages through the sheet, whispering “why… why was this built like this…?”

+- It reconstructs the timeline, sorts contractors, assigns slots, renders the grid, and decides where to put all the coloured rectangles.

+- It draws a second page showing how many humans need to be on site (and reveals just how overworked the welding team actually is).

+- A shiny PDF appears on your screen like a gift from the scheduling gods.

 # Features Nobody Should Have To Implement, Yet Here We Are

 - Dark blue GUI theme matching the Cable Tray Calculator (unified brand identity = professional™)